CANFLUX/pipeline-documentation/13_Create_Your_INI_Files.md

 ##### Tags for Dependent Variables
 As mentioned in the "dependent" parameter descriptionin the properties table, you can use the tags feature to ensure that your INI file "catches" all common dependent variables.
 This feature utilizes the Biomet library function `tags_Standard.m`.
 You should list the relevant tag in the dependent field for it to work.

 For example, given the standard tags, if you put `'tag_H2O_All'` in the dependent field for a trace, all traces listed under that tag will then be a dependent of that trace.
 Tags can refer to other tags.
-You can also create site-specific custom tags by creating a `SITE-ID_CustomTags.m`, making sure to follow the same format as the tags in `tags_Standard.m` (see section XXX for the location where this optional file should live).
+You can also create site-specific custom tags by creating a `SITEID_CustomTags.m`, making sure to follow the same format as the tags in `tags_Standard.m` (see section XXX for the location where this optional file should live).

 Tags in your site-specific custom file will overwrite tags of the same name in the `tags_Standard.m` file, and Matlab will warn you that this is occurring (by beeping and writing out a message to the screen).

 ##### Global Variables and "Include" Files

+[XXX add info about including minMax parameter values in global variables (once implemented)]

 At the top of the first stage INI sample file that you obtained (`DSM_FirstStage.ini` XXX check site name once decided), you will notice sections with headers containing "Global Variables".
 To simplify entering and editing the required parameters into the first stage INI file there is an option to apply the same setting to many traces at once, using this global variables feature.
 These are always defined at the beginning of the first stage INI file.